KuserOguzHan/DataOps_3_Kafka_Project_3/DataOps_5_Kafka_Project_3.md

 `https://github.com/erkansirin78/datasets/raw/master/iot_telemetry_data.csv.zip`

-- 1. Generate with data-generator to `~/data-generator/output` directory.
+- Generate with data-generator to `~/data-generator/output` directory.

-- 2. Based on the event time calculate for each (device) 10 mins window;
+- Based on the event time calculate for each (device) 10 mins window;
-    - sensor (device) id
+    - Sensor (device) id
-    - How many signal generated from this sensor
+    - How many signals were generated from this sensor
-    - Average co and humidity
+    - Average co and humidity values

 Example console output: